selcarpa/mineauth/usage.md

 ## Database

-- Mineauth allows ordinary databases(h2,mysql), you can use your own program to manipulate the database
+- Mineauth allows ordinary databases(h2,mysql), you can use your own program to manipulate the database.

 ## Forget password solution

-- ForgetPassword command will write the message to $MINECRAFT_SERVER_PATH/mineauth/forget.txt(TIMESTAMP|player's UUID|player's name|player's identification), you can use your own program to read it
+- ForgetPassword command will write the message to $MINECRAFT_SERVER_PATH/mineauth/forget.txt(TIMESTAMP|player's UUID|player's name|player's identification), you can use your own program to read it.